-552000 Textbooks - Expenditures for textbooks furnished free by District, including freight and cartage.
+552000 Textbooks - Expenditures for textbooks furnished through funds from DOE including freight and cartage.
 This category also includes the costs of workbooks, textbook binding or repair, and text-related materials.

 553000 Periodicals - Expenditures for periodicals and newspapers for general use by the school library.
 A periodical is any publication appearing at regular intervals of less than a year and continuing for an indefinite period.